Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Experiments

 \subsection{Main Results}

+\paragraph{\textbf{\textup{Qualitative Results.}}} We present qualitative comparison on image editing tasks with universalized baselines (\ie, Encoder, Embedding, and Map) along with image-specific (\ie, EA, DA, and SA) and optimization-free (FP) methods.
+As shown in Figure~\ref{fig:qual_edit}, the edited outputs clearly ignore the original source content.
+For instance, prompt applied to the \textit{bus} image yields unrelated human figure.
+In the case of \textit{man}, \textit{cow}, and \textit{deer}, the outputs follow their prompts but deviate substantially from the originals and often appear unnatural, indicating that the model relies more on the injected semantics than on the source content.
+This effect is further supported by the similarity between outputs from immunized images and those edited using the UAP alone (Only UAP), as well as the attention maps in Figure~\ref{fig:attention}(c), highlighting the dominant influence of the injected target.
+More qualitative results are provided in the supplementary material (Section~D).

-\paragraph{Comparison with Universal Immunization Baselines.} We first evaluate our method against the universal extensions of existing state-of-the-art image-specific immunization approaches.
+\paragraph{\textbf{\textup{Comparison with Universalized Baselines.}}} We first evaluate our method against the universal extensions of existing state-of-the-art image-specific immunization approaches.
 As shown in Table~\ref{white-box_universal}, our method consistently outperforms these baselines by a clear margin.
 Notably, even our data-free variant achieves competitive results, ranking second-best across most metrics, where it highlights the effectiveness and practicality of our approach.

-We further evaluate our UAP's transferability across editing models, including Stable Diffusion V1.4, V2.0~\citep{rombach2022high} and InstructPix2Pix~\citep{brooks2023instructpix2pix}.
-As shown in Table~\ref{black-box_universal}, our method consistently outperforms universal baselines in the black-box setting.
-Notably, higher LPIPS scores indicate substantial perceptual and semantic shifts, likely caused by our semantic injection, which steers the editing process to follow the injected target rather than the original content.
+We further evaluate our UAP's transferability across editing models, including Stable Diffusion V1.4, V2.0~\cite{rombach2022high}, {and InstructPix2Pix~\cite{brooks2023instructpix2pix}.} As shown in Table~\ref{black-box_universal}, our method consistently outperforms universalized baselines in the black-box setting.
+In particular, higher LPIPS scores and lower Feat.
+Sim.(C) indicate substantial perceptual and semantic shifts, likely caused by our semantic injection, which steers the editing process to be more conditioned on the injected target rather than the original content.
 These results across models highlight the strong transferability of our semantic injection approach.